jonasmora/lets-meet/README.md

 Let's Meet
 ==========

-Let's Meet is a simple application I build to lear the MEAN stack (Mongo, Express, AngularJS and node.js).
+Let's Meet is a simple application I built to learn the MEAN stack (Mongo, Express, AngularJS and node.js).
 It allows users to easily share their position on a map and set up a meeting place.

 Mongoose is used to interface with a Mongodb database.